karser/PayumSaferpay/README.md

 //then redirect user to $reply->getUrl();
 ```

-2. capture a new transaction a reference to the previous one:
+2. capture a new transaction by providing an alias id:
 ```php
 $aliasId = $cardAlias->getDetails()['Alias']['Id'];